SYK-08/nuttx/README.md

   - A message box should pop up.
 Click *Yes* to turn on developer mode.

-  - After the necessary components install, you'll need to restart your computer.
+  - After the necessary components are installed, you'll need to restart your computer.

     Once your computer reboots: